codio/knowledge/source/instructors/admin/integration/lti1-3Canvas.rst

 Using JSON configuration Url
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is possible to use a JSON configuration Url that will take care of most settings in Canvas as follows:
+You can use a JSON configuration URL to automatically configure most Canvas settings:

 .. image:: /img/lti-json-url.png
     :alt: Canvas configuration for JSON configuration Url